aaaton/rndart/README.md

 ## TODO

 - [ ] Split into simple shapes: circles and squares and Make "VennCircle" into an iterative process that can be applied to anything.
 LoopCircle should be the same thing

+  - [ ] Make a Rectangle placable from the center
+  - [x] Venn iteration.
+(Possibly a bug in the placements sometimes)

 - [x] Make it possible to modify a layer (at least re-generate or recolor it)
 - [ ] Make it possible to add a layer of a certain type